rekha-balan/azure-docs-test2-pr.nl-NL/articles/virtual-machines/linux/classic/hpcpack-cluster-openfoam.md

 ms.workload: big-compute
 ms.date: 07/22/2016
 ms.author: danlep
-ms.openlocfilehash: 4ab1c7dd99304845c92c8099ec04d1f4cb073948
+ms.openlocfilehash: 9032a0b68c4c8789010b0304b64a63d4924521fb
-ms.sourcegitcommit: 5b9d839c0c0a94b293fdafe1d6e5429506c07e05
+ms.sourcegitcommit: d1451406a010fd3aa854dc8e5b77dc5537d8050e
-ms.translationtype: HT
+ms.translationtype: MT
 ms.contentlocale: nl-NL
-ms.lasthandoff: 08/02/2018
+ms.lasthandoff: 09/13/2018
-ms.locfileid: "44555597"
+ms.locfileid: "44814241"
 ---
 # <a name="run-openfoam-with-microsoft-hpc-pack-on-a-linux-rdma-cluster-in-azure"></a>Run OpenFoam with Microsoft HPC Pack on a Linux RDMA cluster in Azure
 This article shows you one way to run OpenFoam in Azure virtual machines.
 Here, you deploy a Microsoft HPC Pack cluster with Linux compute nodes on Azure and run an [OpenFoam](http://openfoam.com/) job with Intel MPI.
 You can use RDMA-capable Azure VMs for the compute nodes, so that the compute nodes communicate over the Azure RDMA network.
-Other options to run OpenFoam in Azure include fully configured commercial images available in the Marketplace, such as UberCloud's [OpenFoam 2.3 on CentOS 6](https://azure.microsoft.com/marketplace/partners/ubercloud/openfoam-v2dot3-centos-v6/), and by running on [Azure Batch](https://blogs.technet.microsoft.com/windowshpc/2016/07/20/introducing-mpi-support-for-linux-on-azure-batch/).
+Other options to run OpenFoam in Azure include fully configured commercial images available in the Marketplace, such as UberCloud's [OpenFoam 2.3 on CentOS 6](https://azuremarketplace.microsoft.com/marketplace/apps/cfd-direct.cfd-direct-from-the-cloud), and by running on [Azure Batch](https://blogs.technet.microsoft.com/windowshpc/2016/07/20/introducing-mpi-support-for-linux-on-azure-batch/).

 [!INCLUDE [learn-about-deployment-models](../../../../includes/learn-about-deployment-models-both-include.md)]